binance-exchange/binance-official-api-docs/margin-api.md

-# Public Rest API for Margin Trade
+# Public Rest API for Margin Trade (DRAFT, under construction)
 # General API Information
 * The base endpoint is: **https://api.binance.com**
 * All endpoints return either a JSON object or array.